Webmart/Webmart/README.md

 Webmart prepares the framework and looks for an active theme.

-If the active theme exists, Webmart loads `Config.php` and `Theme.php` to apply rules set by the theme.
-After starting the routing process, Webmart follows the redirects and routes, as directed by the theme.
+If the active theme exists, Webmart loads `Config.php` and `Theme.php`.
+After starting the routing process, Webmart follows the redirects and routes applied by the theme.

 If a controller exists for that view OR page, Webmart loads it and creates a new instance.

 If a `Theme.php` method exists starting with `route` and the view OR page name, it executes that method.

-*For example:.*
+*For example:*

 ```php
 // controller exists